kioub78/SyntaxHighlighter-Amplified/README.md

 ## Installation

-Run `npm install` to install all of the required modules.
+Run `composer install` to install all of the required modules.

 ## Credits